Where to Stay in Berlin, Germany: The Best Hotels & Areas

 Compared to other districts, Prenzlauer Berg doesn’t have much traditional accommodation.
 What’s offered here, however, is often high quality.

 • Old Town Hotel is a no-frills contemporary hotel in the heart of cool Prenzlauer Berg.
 The clean and bright rooms are an excellent value for Berlin.
-The hotel is a short walk from some of the best restaurants in the city on Kastanienallee and Oderberger Straße.
+The hotel is a short walk from some of the tastiest restaurants in the city on Kastanienallee and Oderberger Straße.

-• Victor’s Residenz-Hotel Berlin is an elegant 4-star hotel in a quiet neighbourhood of central Berlin.
+• Victor’s Residenz-Hotel Berlin is an elegant 4-star hotel in a quiet neighborhood of central Berlin.
 The on-site restaurant serves international cuisine, including a delicious breakfast buffet.
 (Breakfast is included in the room price).
 Alexanderplatz is a 20-minute walk or 10-minute tram ride away.

 • Myer’s Hotel Berlin is a 4-star boutique Berlin hotel with stately classic decor.
 The brand-new spa area is free for guests.
 It’s perfect for ending a day of sightseeing with grand relaxation.
 Senefelderplatz U-bahn station is a 3-minute walk from the hotel.
-Via the station, the centre of Berlin is less than 10 minutes away.
+Via the station, the center of Berlin is less than 10 minutes away.

 • Want to see what makes Berlin tick?
 Dig into hip Kreuzberg or the even edgier Friedrichshain.
 The Motel One Berlin Mitte in Kreuzberg and spunky Michelberger Hotel in Friedrichshain are good places to start looking.